Sell or Develop Your Melbourne Investment Property?

 Whether the land may suit a duplex, dual occupancy or townhouse outcome

-Approximate dwelling sizes and layout potential
+Approximate dwelling yield, size and layout potential

-Key planning risks and constraints
+Key planning risks and site constraints

 Buildability considerations